Sunday, January 6, 2019

 Overall: GOOD

-It is truly a testament to Roger Corman's maverick filmmaking abilities that he was able to produce both the seminal, first Gothic Edgar Allan Poe adaptation with Vincent Price in House of Usher and then The Little Shop of Horrors in the same year.
-These two movies alone could not differ more drastically, but then again most movies PERIOD do not really resemble Little Shop.
-As was often his infamous trade, Corman snatched up the chance to make the film with a leftover set, stock actors, and no money, finishing principal photography in a whopping two days while employing as many corner-cutting tricks as he was expertly able.
+It says a lot about Roger Corman's maverick filmmaking abilities that he was able to produce both the seminal, first Gothic Edgar Allan Poe adaptation with Vincent Price in House of Usher and then The Little Shop of Horrors in the same year.
+These two movies alone could not differ more drastically, but then again most movies PERIOD do not resemble this one.
+As was often his infamous trade, Corman snatched up the chance to make the film with a leftover set, stock actors, and no money from A Bucket of Blood, finishing principal photography in a whopping two days while employing as many corner-cutting tricks as he was expertly able.
 At the same time, he and screenwriter Charles B. Griffith concocted an absurd farce that openly makes fun of Jewish stereotypes, slubbish heroes, killer monster movies, and deadpan detective serials all at once.
-Little Shop of Horrors is ridiculous and makes every attempt at being so.
 The fact that it was pulled off so cheaply yet remains a cherished cult film, (and spawned a hit Broadway play, star-studded 80's remake, and even a cartoon series), is simply a testament to Corman's uncanny skills to think on his feet and occasionally get pretty damn lucky in the process.

 THE PREMATURE BURIAL